 3. Create an Irresistible Sales Culture

-Focus on these three steps and you’ll not only retain your top salespeople; you’ll help everyone build the mindset, beliefs and inner drive to go beyond their preconceived limitations and achieve more—for themselves, the company and their customers.
+Focus on these three steps and you’ll not only retain your top salespeople.
+You’ll help everyone build the mindset, beliefs and inner drive to go beyond their preconceived limitations and achieve more.
+Not just for themselves, but for the company and the customer.
 What a way to start fresh in 2021!